ishaanshah24/Spotify-ML-Final/README.md

 # Predicting Song Popularity on Spotify (and creating a song and artist recommender!)
 Being a huge fan of music, this project allowed me to explore the different features that contribute to a song's popularity and help predict popularity too.
 I also created a song and artist recommender using the dataset.
+I ended up creating a model with around ~68% accuracy and discovered that a song's popularity is more random than we think it is.
+There are a lot more external factors than just the song's features that make a popular song.
+At the end, I created a song and artist recommender for me to find new music.

 ## Project Overview
 I spend over 2 hours everyday on Spotify listening to music, creating playlists, and finding new artists.
 Music helps bring happiness and calmness to my life.
 Hence, I set out to explore what makes a song and what makes a song popular.
 My goal was to determine the most influential factors on a song's popularity, and then leverage machine learning to determine an algorithm that will best predict a song’s success.
 I also planned on using machine learning to create a recommendation system to help me discover new songs and artists.
 The main language for this project was Python.